how to say shut up in japanese

 Another way to politely ask someone to be quiet is by using the phrase “Shizuka ni shite kudasai,” which means “please be quiet.”
 This phrase is commonly used in classrooms, libraries, and other settings where silence is expected.
 Additionally, suppose you want to politely tell someone their opinion or suggestion may not be helpful or necessary.
 In that case, you can use the phrase “kangaete imasu ga…” and explain why their input may not be useful.

-Also Read How To Draw A Guitar
+Also Read How To Spell Business

 It’s important to note that tone and context are significant in how these phrases are received.
 Even when using polite language, it’s essential to maintain respect toward the listener and avoid appearing aggressive or dismissive.